SebOuellette/LiveBot/README.md

 <img src='https://i.imgur.com/PGInuit.png' style='border-radius: 10px;'>

 ### Profile card
-The profile card is able to tell you the username, the avatar image, the discriminator, and something discord does not have.
-The profile card will tell you if the account you are signed into is a bot or a user.
-This can be handy if you are not quite sure. <br>
+The profile card is able to tell you the username, the avatar image, the discriminator, and whether you are logged in to a bot or a user. <br>
 <img src='https://i.imgur.com/tQ2tsSr.png' style='border-radius: 10px;'>

 ### Guild card